graysonkent/graysonkent.github.io/index.md

 -----------------
 I currently work as a **Systems Engineer** at [Corporation Services Company](https://www.cscglobal.com/cscglobal/home/).

 I also do some consulting work.
-Usually code review for books or reviewing technical interview questions.
+Usually code review for books or creating technical interview questions.
 Feel free to email me if you think I would be a good fit for something you are working on.
 I love to help out on interesting projects any way I can.

 Personal